 Even when using a decision matrix, there are valid reasons for reconsideration of the impact of past criminal or driving behaviors before a final decision is made.
 Background screening results are on real people and life’s circumstances can never be fully understood from just a background screening report.

 A unique process was instituted in our contractor screening program to allow the individual to provide more information that may impact the results and decision from the screening.
-From the very beginning, PlusOne Solutions implemented an “appeal” process to gain a better understanding of the circumstances that led to the charges showing in the consumer report.
+From the very beginning, PlusOne Solutions implemented an “appeal” process to gain a better understanding of the circumstances that led to the charges shown in the consumer report.

 After the background screening report is provided but before a final decision is made, the individual has an opportunity to “appeal” their eligibility decision.
 This builds on the individualized assessment process and allows the individual to explain their story and ask for reconsideration before making a final decision.
 They can demonstrate their rehabilitation and suitability for the role and often give greater insight into the circumstances which gave rise to the adverse behavior.